So, you’ve decided to become a certified life coach!

 Time required: 7-9 months (over 400 teaching hours)

-To start us off with a bang, let’s check out the well known certified life coach institute: the Institute for Professional Excellence in Coaching (IPEC).
-As you may have guessed from its name, this is truly one of the best options in the world for getting a coaching certification.
+To start with a bang, let’s check out the well-known certified life coach institute: the Institute for Professional Excellence in Coaching (IPEC)

-Another major item for your ‘pro’ column is that the IPEC runs tons of in-person events that are designed to inspire and energize coaches.
-Their energy leadership style hypes you up on a daily basis.
-Be prepared to work on your goal setting and personal development with these guys!
+Another major item for your ‘pro’ column is that the IPEC runs many in-person events designed to inspire and energize coaches.
+Be prepared to work on your goal-setting and personal development in a like-minded community of coaching students!

 If that wasn’t enough to sway you, the comprehensive program includes nearly 400 hours of formal training to become a certified life coach.
-With role-play exercises, writing, simulations, and top-tier teaching on offer here, you’re unlikely to walk away from a program at the IPEC feeling uninspired.
+With role-play exercises, writing, simulations, and top-tier teaching here, you’re likely to walk away from a program at the IPEC feeling inspired to launch your practice.

-However, although we rate the IPEC highly, they’re one of the most expensive coaching programs out there.
+However, although we rate the IPEC highly, they’re one of the most expensive coaching programs.
 Their reputation is faultless, but their current rates are $11,950 for a 7 to 9-month course, which is pretty steep.

 2. Coach U